TheSwanFactory/hclang/TUTORIAL.md

 # Examples

-Using ";" for the input prompt and "#" for the output prompt.
+The example use ";" for the input prompt and "#" for the output prompt.
+This convention has the nice property that such examples can be pasted directly into the interpreter.

-## Names vs. Values
+## Properties

+### Name versus Value

-Numbers are just special identifiers recognized by the runtime.
+Syntactically, numbers are just special identifiers recognized by the runtime.

     ; 1
     # 1